Updated: Oct 15

-It is possible also to tune ukuleles with a low pitched G string by simply changing out string 4 and replacing it with a 4th classical guitar string, making this tuning identical to the first four strings of the guitar at the 5th fret.
-Just listen to the strummed uke on "Over the Rainbow" to hear this low G tuning.
+It is possible also to tune ukuleles with a low-pitched G string by simply changing out string 4 and replacing it with a 4th classical guitar string, making this tuning identical to the first four strings of the guitar at the 5th fret.
+Listen to the strummed uke on "Over the Rainbow" to hear this low G tuning.
+Mostly, tenor-sized ukuleles are chosen for the low G tuning.
+String sets for both low and high G tunings are available at Bounty Music.
+The Ukulele is a quintessential sound of Hawaii ....
+Aloha!

 The Ukulele is a quintessential sound of Hawaii ....
 Aloha!